featbit/azure-container-apps/README.md

 ## Initialize Cosmos DB

-After the deployment is finished, you need to initialize database with some data.
+After the deployment is finished, you need to:

 ###  Seed data